Training & Coaching

 • an unusual teambuilding.

-Presentation clinic for science communication
+AI for science communication

 How do you engage a wider audience for an idea, project or scientific research?
 Try out your presentation on the test audience in this workshop and learn from the other participants.
 The constructive tips of doctor in linguistics Ben Verhoeven will support you where necessary.
 An idea for a class at kids’ university, a talk for the Science Slam or other form of science communication, we will work on it together.
 We’ll provide each other with a fresh look, creative support and constructive feedback.